ShameGod/goLang/README.md

 ## Introduction to Go lang
 ### object oriented :
-Golang is an object oriented.
-Golang doesn't use the term *class* it uses *structs* The structs in Golang are very simplified, it doesn't have **Inheritance**, **constructors** nor **generics**.
+Golang is NOT an object oriented.
+The structs in Golang are very simplified, it doesn't have **Inheritance**, **constructors** nor **generics**.
 Which make the golang code simple and quick to run.
 It compiles directly to machine code :